Balogunhabeeb14/UoW_Data_Engineering/README.md

 ```
 ```
 Folder Structure
-├── Weekly Hands-on/    # Document file providing guide and context, accompanied by python script and data for each week.
+├── Weekly Hands-on/    # pdf file providing guide and context, accompanied by python script and data for each week.
 └── README.md            # Project documentation
 ```